DBeick/college-basketball/README.md

 ## Results<a name="results"></a>

-The main findings of this project are explained in this [post].
+The main findings of this project are explained in this [post](https://medium.com/@dbeickcodes/1e3f8c46a2).

 ## Liscensing, Authors, and Acknowledgements<a name="liscensing"></a>
 ### Acknowledgments<a name="acknowledgments"></a>